Police search Hamilton property in relation to 40-year-old's death

 Police are today searching a Hamilton house in relation to a man found dead at a rural property last month.

-Members of The Armed Offenders Squad are currently at a Casey Ave address where a forensic examination will take place over the next few days.
+Members of the Armed Offenders Squad are at a Casey Ave address where a forensic examination will take place over the next few days.

 The body of Sao Young, 40, was found buried at a rural Horsham Downs property on Monday, April 13.

-Detective Senior Sergeant Loughrin today confirmed they now believe he was transported there after his death.
+Detective Senior Sergeant Will Loughrin today confirmed they now believe he was transported there after his death.

 READ MORE: